User Guide

 “alt attribute”

-The real-time display shows all currently running jobs including their measured values and measured errors.
+The real time view shows all currently running load test jobs including their measured values and errors.

 “alt attribute”